 Only except from this are animals where it can be proved that their acquisition from such an operation is not possible and where BIOLAND and the responsible inspection body have issued an exemption permit.
 Exemption permits for the purchase of animals from conventional origin are only applicable in cases regulated under chapter 4.8.2.
+Individual breeding domestic animals threatened by extinction may be purchased without further availability control, without exemption permit from BIOLAND and without age restriction.
 The conversion periods and the indications for the use of the trade mark as listed in 9.2.4 have to be observed.